Madurai Airport: Passenger terminal

-Cargo Terminal
+Cargo terminal

-Considering the growing cargo potential in Madurai Airport, AAI has decided to alter the old terminal into a full-fledged cargo complex.
-To start with, the Union finance ministry issued customs notification dated 28 May 2013 to handle cargo at Madurai Airport.
+Considering the growing cargo potential in Madurai Airport, AAI decided to alter the old terminal into a full-fledged cargo complex.
+The Union finance ministry issued customs notification dated 28 May 2013 to handle cargo at Madurai Airport.
 Works were going on a fast pace to start cargo lifting in the end of March 2014.
 A cold storage facility is being established for perishable cargo which is expected to dominate the export from this region.
 The International Cargo Terminal was inaugurated by Shri.
 Guruprasad Mohapatra I.A.S, Chairman of Airport Authority of India on 28 November 2017.
-International Cargo Service started on 15 December 2017 with 300 kg of Flowers including famous Madurai Malli (Jasmine).
+International cargo service started on 15 December 2017 with 300 kg of flowers including the famous Madurai Malli (jasmine).
 The first consignment was lifted by Spicejet to Dubai.

 Runway

-The main runway is 2285 × 45 m with a PCN 92 R/B/W/T (Rigid), 8 F/A/W/T (Flexible) fit for B737-900 series.
+The main runway is 2285 × 45 m with a PCN 92 R/B/W/T (rigid), 8 F/A/W/T (flexible) fit for B737-900 series.
 ILS Cat-I is available for main runway 09/27.